 At the Niels Bohr Library & Archives, we aim to preserve and make known the history of modern physics and its allied fields.
 The legacy of this hard work is visible in our robust archival, photographic and book collections, available to researchers across the world.
 These strong collections wouldn’t exist without generous materials donations from physicists, historians of science and their families.
-We’re grateful to our many 2013 book donors for helping us fill in the gaps in our collection.
-We received more than 1500 books from donors in 2013—a record year for us!
+We’re grateful to our many 2015 book donors for helping us fill in the gaps in our collection.

-Despite our record-breaking year, we continue to seek unique book donations.
+We continue to seek unique book donations.
 Your book donation will help us document the history of physics, astronomy and geophysics from the 19th and 20th centuries.
 Our collection additionally covers astronomy, optics, vacuum science, rheology, crystallography and physics in medicine, as well as institutional histories and social aspects of the scientific community.
 Within these subjects, we collect textbooks, laboratory manuals, instruction manuals, conference proceedings, instrument catalogs, published correspondence and biographies.
 We have a particular interest in usefully annotated books.
 We’re currently working hard to boost our collections of titles in rheology, crystallography and meteorology.

 There are several ways to check if we already have copies of the books that you have:

-1. Our complete book catalog is online and can be checked by author or title.
+1. Our complete book catalog is found here, and can be checked by author or title.